 Of the four children Ray is the only one who rides regularly to school.
 He rides a hard-tail mountain bike with wide knobbly tyres.
 His Dad thinks his touring bike would be more appropriate, but it’s not, I suspect, nearly so cool.

-Ray may not always choose to use his most appropriate bike, but the machines used by these families have been fully equipped, with mudguards, racks, lights and, often, kick-stands and mirrors; they’ve been carefully chosen to be fit for purpose.
+Ray may not always choose to use his most appropriate bike, but the machines used by these families have been fully equipped, with mudguards, racks, lights and, often, kick-stands and mirrors; they’re fit for purpose.
 The children’s bikes are not the cheap, heavy machines typically given to British children, but good quality lightweights; the three youngest children ride Islabikes, a British manufacturer whose mission is to produce decent but affordable bikes for children.

 “I always used to cycle with the kids, because it was a chance to get them cycling as much as anything else.
 On the bikes we’d go a slightly longer, but also slightly nicer route which didn’t include any really nasty bits.
 But Sara walked it because cycling took longer probably – to get the bikes out of the shed, then cycle, then lock them up at school – than it does to walk.”